Álvaro Pires Pinheiro Lobo

 Álvaro Pires Pinheiro Lobo (c.1460-1511) was a Portuguese nobleman, who served as Alcaide-mór of Barcelos.
 He had served as a vassal of Fernando I, Duke of Braganza.

 Biography

 Álvaro was born in Portugal, son of Pedro Esteves and Isabel Pinheiro.
-His father had been an important member of the court of Braganza, and an descendant of Rodrigo Anes de Penela, Lord of Penela.
+His father had been an important member of the court of Braganza, and a descendant of Rodrigo Anes de Penela, Lord of Penela.